-III.
-DEFINITIONS
+3. DEFINITIONS

-Abuse: Means payment for items or services when there is no legal entitlement to that payment and the individual or entity has not knowingly and/or intentionally misrepresented facts to obtain payment.
+Abuse: Payment for items or services when there is no legal entitlement to that payment and the individual or entity has not knowingly and/or intentionally misrepresented facts to obtain payment.

-Fraud: Generally means knowingly and willfully executing, or attempting to execute, a scheme or artifice to defraud any health care benefit program or to obtain (by means of false or fraudulent pretenses, representation or promises) any of the money or property owned by, or under the custody or control of, any health care benefit program.
+Fraud: Knowingly and willfully executing, or attempting to execute, a scheme or artifice to defraud any health care benefit program or to obtain (by means of false or fraudulent pretenses, representation or promises) any of the money or property owned by, or under the custody or control of, any health care benefit program.

-Waste: Means the overutilization of services or other practices that, directly or indirectly, result in unnecessary costs to the healthcare system, including the Medicare and Medicaid programs.
-It is not generally considered to be caused by criminally negligent actions, but by the misuse of resources.
+Waste: The overutilization of services or other practices that, directly or indirectly, result in unnecessary costs to the healthcare system, including the Medicare and Medicaid programs.

-IV.
-POLICIES AND PROCEDURES FOR DETECTING AND PREVENTING FWA
+4. POLICIES AND PROCEDURES FOR DETECTING AND PREVENTING FWA

-- A. The Medical Center maintains a robust and active Corporate Compliance Program that: - 1.
+- A. Maimonides maintains a robust and active Corporate Compliance Program that: - 1.
 Identifies, monitors, and manages, through a multitude of organizational policies and procedures and in compliance with federal and state laws, concerns of fraud, waste and abuse. - 2.
-Includes a written Code of Conduct that establishes basic standards of workplace behavior, promotes adherence to all applicable laws, regulations and policies, and reflects the Medical Center's commitment to the highest standards of integrity and ethical conduct. - 3.
-Is dedicated to the training and education of its Workforce Members regarding applicable laws, regulations and policies related to preventing and detecting FWA.
+Includes a written Code of Conduct that establishes basic standards of workplace behavior, promotes adherence to all applicable laws, regulations and policies, and reflects Maimonides' commitment to the highest standards of integrity and ethical conduct. - 3.
+Is dedicated to the training and education of its workforce members regarding applicable laws, regulations and policies related to preventing and detecting FWA.
 This includes the importance of submitting accurate claims and reports to the Federal and State governments as well as whistleblower protections afforded under such laws. - 4.
 Makes available a confidential Compliance Hotline for employees and other individuals to report compliance concerns. - 5.
-Includes written policies and procedures prohibiting retaliation or other harassment against individuals who, in good faith, participate in investigations or report alleged violations of applicable policies, rules, regulations or laws. - B. Pursuant to the Code of Conduct, employees are expected and encouraged to bring immediately to the attention of their supervisor, the Chief Compliance Officer, the Office of Corporate Compliance or the Office of Legal Affairs, information regarding suspected improper conduct.
-Employees may also call the Compliance Hotline at (800) 585-7970 which is available 24/7 or by visiting www.maimonides.ethicspoint.com.
-The Medical Center is committed to investigating any such allegation of fraud, waste, or abuse or other improper conduct swiftly and thoroughly and will do so through its internal compliance programs and processes.
-To ensure that the allegations are fully and fairly investigated, the Medical Center requires that all employees fully cooperate in the investigation. - C. The Medical Center devotes substantial resources to investigate allegations of fraud and abuse and therefore, believes that all employees should bring their concerns to the Medical Center first so it can redress and correct any fraudulent activity.
-Any employee of the Medical Center who reports such information will have the right and opportunity to do so anonymously and will be protected against retaliation for coming forward with such information both under the Medical Center's internal compliance policies and procedures and Federal and State law.
-As a Medical Center employee or affiliated individual, you have an obligation to report concerns using the internal methods listed above and to understand the options available should your concerns not be resolved.
+Includes written policies and procedures prohibiting retaliation or other harassment against individuals who, in good faith, participate in investigations or report alleged violations of applicable policies, rules, regulations or laws. - B. Pursuant to the Code of Conduct, employees are expected and encouraged to bring immediately to the attention of their supervisor, the Chief Compliance Officer ("CCO"), the Office of Corporate Compliance ("OCC") or the Office of Legal Affairs, information regarding suspected improper conduct.
+Employees may also call the Compliance Hotline at (800) 585-7970 which is available 24/7 or by visiting http://maimo.ethicspointvp.com.
+Maimonides is committed to investigating any such allegation of fraud, waste, or abuse or other improper conduct swiftly and thoroughly and will do so through its internal compliance programs and processes.
+To ensure that the allegations are fully and fairly investigated, Maimonides requires that all employees fully cooperate in the investigation. - C. Maimonides devotes substantial resources to investigate allegations of fraud and abuse and therefore, believes that all employees should bring their concerns to Maimonides first so it can redress and correct any fraudulent activity.
+Any employee of Maimonides who reports such information will have the right and opportunity to do so anonymously and will be protected against retaliation for coming forward with such information both under Maimonides' internal compliance policies and procedures and Federal and State law.
+As a Maimonides employee or affiliated individual, workforce members have an obligation to report concerns using the internal methods listed above and to understand the options available should concerns not be resolved.